Vehicle registration plate: Panama

+Peru

 United States

-Although registration plates have only existed for just over 100 years in the United States, they have developed a distinctive history that has undergone several periods and changes.

 The first registration plates in North America appeared in 1903 in the Commonwealth of Massachusetts.
 Soon after, other states followed suit, with virtually every state having adopted a form of registration plates by 1918.

 The first registration plates in the United States were made out of leather, rubber, iron, and porcelain, painted on the front in usually two different colors – one for the background and one for the lettering.
 This scheme held true for most states until about 1920.
 The front of the plate would usually contain the registration number in large digits, and in smaller lettering on one side of the plate, the two- or four-digit year number, and an abbreviated state name.
 Each year, citizens were usually required to obtain a new registration plate from the state government, which would have a different color scheme than the previous year, making it easier for police to identify whether citizens were current with their vehicle registration.

 Even before 1920, some states had adopted the technique of embossing the metal plates with raised lettering and numbering, without porcelain, and applying paint all over the plate, directly onto the metal.
 Minnesota introduced some registration plates during this period with three different years embossed into the plate, so that the plates were valid for three consecutive years (e.g., 1918, 1919, and 1920).